Skip to main content

 View Answer:

 Technical Response: Several methods were used before the more modern methods for inserting and removing nodes.
 They include appendChild, insertBefore, replaceChild, and removeChild.
-Although they aren’t getting used in modern code, we should be aware of their function, use, and syntax, because we may run across them in older applications.
+Although they aren’t used in modern code, we should be aware of their function, use, and syntax, because we may run across them in older applications.

 Code Example: